Last updated: May 2026

 - Professional photos for applications

-Tom and Linda, American retirees applying for Pensionado residency in 2023, shared their actual costs:
+Tom and Linda, American retirees who completed their Pensionado residency in 2025, shared their actual costs:

 - Mandatory visit to Costa Rica at least once per year